raphlinus/raphlinus.github.io/_posts/2020-06-11-fast-2d-rendering.md

 Coarse rasterization in the sorted pipeline is similar to the previous sort-middle architecture, with some refinement.
 It inspects the rectangular tile region for each path, and marks non-empty tiles using an internal bitmap (this is a highly parallel and load-balanced operation).
 Then, each thread processes one tile, and outputs commands for each element that was so marked, in sorted order.

 Backdrop processing is actually more straightforward than the previous version.
 When backdrop is needed (a path segment crossing a horizontal tile boundary), there's just a simple `atomicAdd` of +1 or -1 to the backdrop for that tile.
 Then, another kernel performs a prefix sum across a scanline of tiles, propagating that backdrop to the right.
 Tiles with nonzero backdrop but also no path segments get a "solid color" command.
-One of the nice things about this architecture is that there is no O(n^2) for highly complex paths, as there was in previous iterations, and also other GPU-based renderers such as [Slug].
+One of the nice things about this architecture is that there is no O(n^2) for highly complex paths, as there was in previous iterations.

 To me, the performance is satisfying in a way not fulfilled by previous iterations, not only because it's fast (it is), but because it's *understandable.* Every cost in the pipeline has a reason.
 You have to keep paths sorted and composite them in order, and there's a cost to doing that.
 But only paths, not segments within a path, so the cost is a lot less.
 And a nice feature of the pipeline is "performance smoothness;" there aren't workloads where the performance degrades.